 Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * almost 4 years ago.

 Hey Dreamers!
 Welcome to the journey!
 My name is Katlyn and I am the owner of Blue Skies & Ko Boutique.
 Blue Skies & Ko offers hand-stamped pieces of jewelry, simplistic and trendy pieced jewelry, and now clothing!

 Just before I jumped into my dream here with Blue Skies & Ko I was just your average server at a tavern making roughly 25K a year… This leap easily doubled my income within just a few short months.

-Brigitte Shamy (from Highland) started SexyModest over 13 years ago.
+Brigitte Shamy (from Highland) started SexyModest about 14 years ago.

 My name is Jason and I am the co-owner of SexyModest.com.
 My wife and I design and manufacture modest women’s clothing that is available online and in Costco.

-Jess Michelle (from Seattle, Washington, USA) started Jess Mi Boutique over 5 years ago.
+Jess Michelle (from Seattle, Washington, USA) started Jess Mi Boutique about 6 years ago.

 Hi everyone!
 My name is Jessica Carter, popularly known as Jess Michelle, and I am the founding owner of Jess Mi Boutique.
 I cater to women of all shapes and sizes on more of the dressier side than casual.